Artillery game: Graphical versions with Displays

 Video game console variants of the artillery game soon emerged after the first graphical home computer versions.
 A two-player game called Smithereens! was released in 1982 for the Magnavox Odyssey^{2} console in which two catapults, each behind a castle fortress wall, launched rocks at each other.
 Although not turn-based, the game made use of the console's speech synthesis to emit sarcastic insults when one player fired at the other.
 Artillery Duel was written for the Bally Astrocade by Perkins Engineering and published by Bally in 1982.
 It was later released in 1983 for the Atari 2600, ColecoVision, Commodore 64 and VIC-20.
 The game has more elaborate background and terrain graphics as well as a simple graphical readout of wind speed and amount of munitions.

+Several variants were written and published as type-in program listings in magazines as well as commercial games for the Sinclair ZX Spectrum home computer through the 1980s, the earliest example possibly being "Tanx" by Pan Books Ltd (UK), published in 1983 in the book Sixty Programs for the Sinclair ZX Spectrum.

 Circa 1984, a game called Siege also appeared by publisher Melbourne House, this was released for the VIC-20, Commodore 16 and other home computers.
-Tte game was bundled with C16's on a compilation tape along with Zapp, Hangman and many other games).
+The game was bundled with C16's on a compilation tape along with Zapp, Hangman and many other games.
 Some variants were misspelled as "Seige" instead of Siege.